ajLapid718/YahooFantasyBasketballScript/README.md

         12a.
 From here, navigates to your opponent's team

         12b.
 Counts the amount of players who have a game on that day
+        ###  If your fantasy league has an IL/IR spot, their games apply toward this count...so subtract if necessary
+        ###  If not, the count should be accurate

         12c.
 Clicks the "Next Day" arrow icon